idio-lang/guide/source/var-val.rst

    {
      PATH :* "/danger/will/robinson"

-     ls -l		; /danger/will/robinson/ls (possibly/not found)
+     ls -l		; /danger/will/robinson/ls (possibly, or not found) }
-   }

    ls -l		; /usr/bin/ls (again)